-Our guide to some of the more widely-used tools and accessories for biking – some common tools for dealing with riding emergencies as well as the foundations of a well-stocked workshop – will help you build your collection.
+This guide includes some of the more widely-used tools and accessories for biking, some common tools for dealing with riding emergencies, as well as the foundations of a well-stocked workshop.

 Learn more about: